-What happens to that near-$100,000 if ShiftWear doesn’t make good on their promise to start delivery in Fall of 2016?
+But, what happens to that near-$100,000 if ShiftWear doesn’t make good on their promise to start delivery in Fall of 2016?

 There’s no legal recourse for backers and those who’ve already plunked down cash will be left standing in their socks—an unfortunate fate we’ve seen happen first-hand with other startup products, such as Coin Credit Card and Vessyl.

-What It Costs To Get Your ShiftWear Kicks
+What It Costs to Get Your ShiftWear Kicks

 Those who made the leap of faith to back ShiftWear in their early stages were promised a pair of the low-top L1 Classics for $150.